 5. Breastfeeding with Confidence by Sue Cox

 Breastfeeding with Confidence is a practical guide to breastfeeding designed to take the mystery out of the process and provide new mothers with the practical skills and insights they need to be successful.
-Author Sue Cox explains both the art and the method of breastfeeding and addresses that making milk comes naturally, but breastfeeding is a learned skill.
-When many mothers-to-be are asked if they’ll breastfeed, they often answer, “I will if I can.”
+Author Sue Cox explains both the art and the method of breastfeeding, addressing the fact that making milk comes naturally, but breastfeeding is a learned skill.
+When many mothers-to-be are asked if they plan to breastfeed, they often answer, “I will if I can.”
 Cox counters that answer proactively and positively with information, advice, support, resources, and encouragement for new mothers.

 6. The Ultimate Breastfeeding Book of Answers by Jack Newman, M.D., and Teresa Pitman